jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="651" src="ActivityLevel_v1206.mp4"></video></p>

-The video shows data link activity between the nodes at *protocol* level (purple arrow), *peer* level (blue arrow) and *service* level (green arrow).
+In the video data link activity is displayed at *protocol* (purple arrow), *peer* (blue arrow) and *service* level (green arrow).

-Let's have a look at the communication between `videoServer` and `person1`.
+Examine the communication between `videoServer` and `person1`.
 The `videoServer` node sends `VideoStrmPk-frag` frames to `person1`.
-The video stream is fragmented because the size of the packets is greater than the Maximum Transmission Unit (MTU).
+The video stream is fragmented because the size of the frames is greater than the Maximum Transmission Unit (MTU).
 The fragments are visualized at *protocol* and at *peer* level by `DataLinkVisualizer`.
-When all packet fragments is received by `person1` in data link layer, the packet is assembled and is sent to the upper layers.
-As a result of this, a green arrow is displayed on the screen, representing data link activity at *service* level.
+When all packet fragments are received by `person1` in data link layer, the video stream packet is assembled and is sent to the upper layers.
+As a result of this, a green arrow is displayed between `videoServer` and `person1`, representing data link activity at *service* level.

+An other phenomenon can also be observed in the video.
-Note that video stream is received by `person2` at physical layer level, but `person2` is not the destination of any frames, so there is only *protocol* level data link activity between `person2` and the other nodes.
+We can see protocol level data link activity between `person2` and the other nodes.
+This is, because frames also are received in the physical layer of `person2` and they are sent to the data link layer.
+But data link layer drops the frames because they are not addressed to `person2`.

 ## Filtering Data Link Activity